 Although professors are available to answer your questions and to provide help over the computer, you are likely to be subject to their timelines.
 If you find that you require more structure, a traditional college setting may be a smarter choice.

 Do You Prefer Personal Interactions?

 Besides communicating in different ways, a person’s lifestyle is different on a college campus.
 Some students crave the experience of “college life.”
-If you have always dreamed about living in a dorm, hanging out in the student union, and interacting with other students on a daily basis, attending an online college may not be the best decision.
-There may be ways to interact with other students, but there are much less opportunities to meet or to study on a group basis.
+Have always dreamed about living in a dorm, hanging out in the student union, and interacting with other students on a daily basis?
+Then, attending an online college may not be the best decision.
+There may be ways to interact with other students, but there are much fewer opportunities to meet or to study on a group basis.

 How Much Do You Want to Pay for College?

 Although many people have the perception that online learning is less expensive than traditional college, this is not always the case.
 In many instances, online credits are cheaper to complete, but necessary extra materials may put a dent in your bank account.
 Besides buying books, you may need to purchase new computer software.
 In reality, attending a traditional public or community college may cost less than pursuing a similar degree online.